Reflecting on 2015: UX Successes & Failures

 Another aspect that concerns me as the year ends is how much UX we have marginalized in favor of building an interface.
 User testing, user research and UX strategy have all taken a backseat to my other obligations.
 They have had to.
 It is absolutely essential to push these items to the back burner in order to fulfill deadlines.

 What bothers me most as the year ends is I am not sure I am building a product that will enhance the experience of the user in comparison to the product as it exists today.
 My job title is Senior UX Designer – the “UX” obviously standing for user experience.
 It is the most important element of my work – to enhance or build a good experience for the user.
 When I am not sure I am doing that, I arrive each morning to work on something I feel less passionate about than I should.

 Some of the events of the year are my fault.
-I can take credit for the successes and bow out on the failures.
+I cannot take credit for the successes and bow out on the failures.
 Had I to do this project all over again, there are a number of things I would do differently – none of which guarantee a better outcome.